-The Graduate Wellness Resources document is a one-page guide to Financial, Social, Emotional, and Physical Health and Wellness Resources for ASU Graduate Students was developed by the Graduate and Professional Student Association (GPSA).
+The Graduate Wellness Resources document is a one-page guide to Financial, Social, Emotional, and Physical Health and Wellness Resources for ASU Graduate Students was developed by GPSA.

 10 Best Practices in Graduate Student Wellbeing

 The Best Practices resource guide outlines proven ways to help graduate students better care for themselves under the increasing demands of graduate school.